Lennoxville, Quebec: Education

+Bishop's University is the only English-language university in the province of Quebec outside of Montreal.

 Transportation

 Quebec Routes 143 and 108 provide access to Lennoxville from surrounding communities and nearby Autoroute 10 and Autoroute 55 provide easy access to Montreal, Quebec City, and the United States.
-Autoroute 410 extends from 108 to further east, bypassing Lennoxville, with a bridge built over the Massawippi river and culminating at R-108 near Glenday Road, Alexander Galt Regional High School and the Dairy and Swine Research and Development Centre.
-Bishop's University.
+Autoroute 410 extends from 108 to further east, bypassing Lennoxville, with a bridge built over the Massawippi river and culminating at R-108 near Glenday Road, Alexander Galt Regional High School, and the Dairy and Swine Research and Development Centre.
 The extension of Autoroute 410 redirects heavy truck traffic from downtown Lennoxville's often congested single intersection and was completed in 2021.

+Organized Crime

+Lennoxville hosted a well-known headquarters for the Hell's Angels Motorcycle club on Queen street approximately halfway between Lennoxville and downtown Sherbrooke.
+It was a central hub during the Quebec Biker War, and continued to serve as a local headquarters for the gang until it was seized by police in 2009 as part of Opération SharQC.
+The headquarters would eventually be demolished in 2021 after spending 12 years abandoned.

+This headquarters was also the site of the Lennoxville massacre in 1985.